rickrain/k8s-volumes/README.md

 ### Summary

-Todo...
+In this tutorial, you learned how an [azureFile volume](https://kubernetes.io/docs/concepts/storage/volumes/#azurefile) can be used to provide storage that can be simultaniously mounted and used by multiple nodes.
+As a result, you were able to scale the replicaset such that pods were running on all the nodes in the cluster and simultaneously updating the html file returned by nginx.

 ## Tutorial: Shared Storage with PV/PVC (static)
 _(10 minutes)_

-The previous tutorials have defined persistent volumes _inline_ as part of the pod spec so that the focus would be on learning about some of the different volume types.
+The previous two tutorials have defined persistent volumes _inline_ as part of the pod spec so that the focus would be on learning characteristics of the different volume types.
 In this tutorial, you will see the `persistentVolume` and `persistentVolumeClaims` resources defined independently and explore in more depth how they are configured.
 However, the functional aspects of the application will be exactly the same as in the previous tutorial.

+This tutorial uses the same nginx container you used previously to demonstrate the learning objectives.
+Before proceeding, review [`04-shared-storage.yaml`](./04-shared-storage.yaml) to familiarize yourself with what it does.
+In particular, notice the following changes:

+- A `persistentVolume` resource was added.
+- A `persistentVolumeClaim` resource was added.
+Notice how the `matchLabels` are used to ensure that the `persistentVolume` (above) is used.
+- The `volumes` section of the pod spec was updated to reference the `persistentVolumeClaim`.

+### Step-by-step instructions

+Execute the commands below from a bash command shell.
+Alternatively, you can use the [Azure Cloud Shell](https://docs.microsoft.com/en-us/azure/cloud-shell/overview) in the Azure portal.

 ```bash
 # Apply deployment